GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 If a layer file does not have a projection, a projection must be defined for it when it is imported into QGIS.
 By deactivating the automatic projection selection, this projection can be defined manually.
 This prevents layers from accidentally being in the wrong projection.

 1. Select the `Settings` tab.
-2. Then activate in the nagivation menu `Options`.
+2. Then activate in the navigation menu `Options`.
 3. In the pop-up window select `CRS Handling`.
 4. Under `CRS for projects` activate `Use CRS from first layer added`.
 5. And under `CRS for layers` activate `Prompt for CRS`.